Application of the National Coverage Determination

 The Centers for Medicare and Medicaid Services (CMS) implemented a National Coverage Determination for all mobility assistive equipment which includes power wheelchairs and power operated vehicles (scooters) that utilizes a sequential or algorithmic approach to prescribing these devices.

-1. Physical Assessment: Targeting the patient’s specific condition(s) and functional limitations that are causing the patient’s mobility to be impaired including:
+A physical assessment targeting the patient’s specific condition(s) and functional limitations that are causing the patient’s mobility to be impaired, including:

 Weight and Height